 -voice commands are very inaccurate and are unreliable.

 What to do?

 Let’s be honest and agree that anyone who has a smartphone is also at least once used it as a GPS navigation tool.
 App Store and Google Play online shopping markets are full of GPS navigation apps.
 Even such brands as Garmin or TomTom have fully functional navigation software for smartphones similar to dedicated devices or factory built-in entertainment systems.

 Everything is fine until we come across the distracted driving issue.
 The main problem of these applications or software is that all of them allows you to do everything while moving.
 It is not safe and is to be counted as distracted driving.

-Yes, many older stand alone GPS devices even allow act while driving, but even those, as a rule, have an ability enable such function.
+Yes, much older standalone GPS devices even allow act while driving, but even those, as a rule, can enable such function.
 Almost all TomTom GPS navigators have a factory setting which does not allow even passenger mode as long as a car moves.

 A situation in smartphone app features is much worse.
 I did not find any satellite navigation app with movement detection feature consequently no way, even voluntary, to enable this safety option.
 Correct me if I am wrong and I’ll be happy to accept it.